ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 ### Uncontrolled component?

 one that stores its own state internally, and you query the DOM using a `ref` to find its current value when you need it.
 This is a bit more like traditional HTML.

-### State/props ?

-* props: being passed from parent component to child component, read-only, one way
-* state: is a predefined object, owned by component, can only changed by calling setState, mutable,

 ### Lifecycle ?